 This post may contain affiliate links.
 Please read my disclosure.

-Roasted bone marrow is ultra decadent, rich and just so incredibly delicious.
-And you can make it right at home instead of spending a fortune in a restaurant!
+Roasted beef bone marrow is ultra decadent, rich and just incredibly delicious.
+And you can make roasted bone marrow right at home instead of spending a fortune in a restaurant!

-I discovered roasted bone marrow years and years ago watching a cooking show (what show I cannot remember).
-I made it once and just fell in love with how easy (and cheap) it is right at home.
+I discovered roasted bone marrow toast years and years ago watching a cooking show (what show I cannot remember).
+I made it once and just fell in love with how easy (and cheap) it is to make it at home, compared to the outrageous restaurant prices!

-I paid $5 for a package of 4 bones - enough to feed 4 people.
-Way cheaper.
+I paid $5 for a package of 4 beef marrow bones - enough to feed 4 people, compared to $20+ in restaurants for a bone marrow appetizer.
 And the recipe is ultra easy.

 Ingredients

 Beef marrow bones can be found at a lot of grocery stores, or you can get them at your local butcher.
-You can also find marrow bones on Crowd Cow.
+You can often find frozen beef marrow bones which work great for this recipe.

 If you have the option, have the butcher cut from the center of the leg as it has the most marrow.
-And obviously, the higher the quality of bone, the better it will taste (that's why I linked to Crowd Cow above - their bones are pasture raised and organic).
+And obviously, the higher the quality of bone, the better it will taste.
+But honestly, you can get great results with whatever marrow bones you can find at the grocery store.

 I prefer to use a large flake style salt for serving the bone marrow, like this Maldon salt.
 Maldon salt has an amazing flavor, and the thick flakes make for a perfect boost of flavor for the bone marrow.